Terms and Conditions

 Customers are advised to consider travel insurance coverage to pay for cancellation costs and losses accrued.

-A Customer may transfer from one Travel to another with the written consent of the Supplier and upon paying a £50 administration charge per person per booking.
+In some circumstances a customer may transfer from one Travel to another with the written consent of the Supplier and upon paying a £150 administration charge per person per booking.
 Over and above this the Customer agrees to pay at his own cost all and any additional charges relating to booking costs such as deposits payable with respect to airlines and/or agents which may not refundable or transferable according to their own terms and conditions for which the Supplier shall not be responsible.

 If the transfer results in a cheaper Travel the Supplier shall pay the difference to the Customer.